In this guide, you’ll see how to delete records in SQL Server directly from Python.

 (6, 'Tablet', 300)

-Step 3: Delete the Records in SQL Server using Python
+Step 3: Delete Records in SQL Server using Python

-Let’s suppose that you’d like to delete the last two records from the ‘product‘ table (i.e., delete the ‘Chair’ record represented by the product_id of 5, and delete the ‘Tablet’ record represented by the product_id of 6).
+Let’s suppose that you’d like to delete the last two records from the ‘product‘ table (i.e., delete the ‘Chair’ record with the product_id of 5, and delete the ‘Tablet’ record with the product_id of 6).

 Here is the complete Python code to delete those records: